Easy Same-Day Sourdough Sandwich Bread Recipe

 • Turn the dough out onto a lightly floured surface.
 Press it into a rectangle, then roll it up tightly into a loaf.
 Pinch the seam closed.

 • Place the dough seam side down into a greased loaf pan.
-Cover and let rise until the dough comes just above the top edge of the pan, about 1 to 2 hours.
+Cover and let rise until the dough has risen an inch above the top edge of the pan, about 2 hours.

 • Bake at 375°F for 25 to 30 minutes, or until the center reads 195 degrees F.

-• Remove from the pan and let cool on a wire rack.
+• Remove from the pan and let cool.
 Brush the top with butter while warm if you want a softer crust.

 • Cool completely before slicing.